I am 1 in 4.

 Yesterday was a day that I wish upon no one, and yet one so many of us experience.

 Yesterday was the day I was told I’d be holding a baby in my arms.
 And yet, there I was, my arms heavy with emptiness.
-28 weeks, and instead of celebrating another week of a healthy growing baby, I was mourning the baby I would never get to hold.
+28 weeks, and instead of celebrating another week of a healthy growing baby, I was too caught up in mourning the lost baby I would never get to hold.

 It hurts to look at my husband, it hurts to look at my son.
 It just hurts.

 I feel like a lesser person, a lesser mother, because of my miscarriage.
 That word.
 That freaking word.
 I hate it, I hate what it means, I hate what it makes me feel.